Li Xiaoshuang

 Li Xiaoshuang (李小双 (Lǐ Xiǎoshuāng); born November 1, 1973) is a Chinese gymnast and Olympic champion.

 Li Xiaoshuang was born in Xiantao, Hubei.
 His gymnastic talent was discovered at the age of six.
 He and is twin brother Li Dashuang were members of China's gymnastics team at the 1992 Summer Olympics.
-He earned three Olympic medals at those games: the gold medal for floor exercise, a silver for overall team championship, and a bronze on the rings.
+He earned three Olympic medals at those games: the gold medal for floor exercise, a silver for the overall team championship, and a bronze on the rings.

-In 1995, Li won the 1995 World Championships in Sabae, Japan and helped the Chinese team to a second consecutive team championship.
+In 1995, Li won the 1995 World Championships in Sabae, Japan, and helped the Chinese team to a second consecutive team championship.